Pineapple Upside Down Cake

-- A great tip, to make sure you won’t have trouble inverting the cake, is adding parchment paper to the bottom of the pan before adding the toppings.
+Tip: To make sure you won’t have trouble inverting the cake, is adding parchment paper to the bottom of the pan before adding the toppings.

-- Place a serving plate upside down over the top of pan and using oven mittens, turn plate and pan over.
+- Place a serving plate upside down over the top of the pan and using oven mittens, turn plate and pan over.
 Remove the pan and parchment paper if using.

 - Let the cake cool at room temperature for 15-20 minutes before serving.